nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

 ### 5. Component Interaction
 - **Data Flow**:
   - StockChart maintains the central state
-  - User inputs from ChartConfigurationForm update the configuration state
+  - User inputs from StockSettingsSidebar update the configuration state
-  - Parameter changes from IndicatorConfigurationPanel update indicator configurations
+  - Parameter changes from StockSettingsSidebar update indicator configurations
   - Updated configuration triggers API calls to fetch new chart data
   - Chart data is passed to ChartDisplay for rendering
   - KPI metrics are updated based on the selected ticker